 If no communication is received and the rates remain in arrears, the outstanding rates will result in Council commencing action to recover debt in accordance with the Local Government Act 1999 and Councils Debt Treatment Plan.

-A Debt Collection Agent has been engaged to pursue recovery action of your rates.
+A Collection Agent has been engaged to pursue recovery action of your rates.
 As a result, Council will apply legal fees or associated costs incurred to your account; this is why it is best to talk to us about your situation as soon as you become aware that you are not able to pay your account on time.

 The Local Government Act allows a Council to sell any property where rates have been in arrears for three years or more.
 The sale process is pursuant to Section 184 of the Local Government Act 1999.

 Council is required to formally notify the owner in writing of the details and amount outstanding for the property, and Council’s intention to sell the land., who will also notify the mortgagee (if there is a mortgage) of Council’s intention.

 If Council has not received payment of the outstanding amount within one month from the date of the letter, then Council may proceed and implement the sale process.

 The Local Government Act provides the option for Seniors Card holders to apply to postpone part of their Council rates.
 At least $500 of the total Council rates must be paid each year, allowing the balance to be held via postponement.